hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

 ### Cert-manager

 [Cert-manager](https://cert-manager.io/) is a native K8s certificate management controller that streamlines the process of acquiring, renewing, and utilizing SSL/TLS certificates within a K8s cluster.
-When deployed in a K8s cluster, cert-manager introduces two custom resource definitions (CRDs): *Issuers* and *Certificates*.
-These CRDs automate the generation and renewal of certificates for various scenarios.
+When deployed in a K8s cluster, cert-manager introduces two custom resource definitions (CRDs): *Issuer* and *Certificate*.
+These CRDs automate the generation and renewal of certificates for various scenarios in K8s.
 Cert-manager can obtain certificates from a variety of certificate authorities (CAs), including *Let’s Encrypt*, *HashiCorp Vault*, and *private PKIs*.
 It can also be configured to generate self-signed certificates if needed.
 When cert-manager creates a certificate, it makes it available to the entire cluster by storing certificate as a K8s *Secret* object, which can be mounted by application Pods or used by an Ingress controller.
 This makes the certificate accessible across all namespaces within the K8s cluster.
 This blog post describes the detailed steps on generating a self-signed certificate using cert-manager in K8s.

-#﻿## Generate a self-signed certificate
+### Generate a self-signed certificate

 #### Install cert-manager